ortsevlised/Polybius-Square-Cypher/README.md

 ## Steps to run the application:

-1- Go to Polybius square cypher and Compile the application
+1- Unpack the Polybius square cypher and Compile the application

 ``` javac -classpath * src/ie/gmit/dip/*.java```